The Daily Pennsylvanian is a student-run nonprofit.

 After a quick Molloy three-and-out, the Quakers' special teams unit blocked a punt, allowing the offense to pick things up from across midfield.
 Seconds later, a pass from Malone was tipped by two Molloy defenders in the air but ultimately caught by freshman wide receiver Jason Sheairs in the end zone to make it 14-0.

-Then came the trickery: an onside squib kick by senior kicker Adrian Montemayor was recovered by senior linebacker Matt McKillop, creating an instant opportunity for the Quakers.
+Then came the trickery: An onside squib kick by senior kicker Adrian Montemayor was recovered by senior linebacker Matt McKillop, creating an instant opportunity for the Quakers.
 Two plays later, Rebstock got the nod again, this time going five yards for his second rushing touchdown of the night.

 “[It’s] a lot of fun to score that much.
 Felt great out there,” Rebstock said.

 With 9:24 remaining in the first quarter, Penn was on track to score 200 points.
-It seemed the Red and Blue were ready to test the lights on the scoreboard, which says a lot since Franklin Field opened its doors in 1895.
+It seemed the Red and Blue were ready to test the lights on the scoreboard, which says a lot — Franklin Field opened its doors in 1895.

-After the Penn defense forced another three-and-out, sophomore running back JT Goodman joined the party with a 27-yard touchdown to put Penn up 28-0.
+After the Penn defense forced another three-and-out, sophomore running back J.T.
+Goodman joined the party with a 27-yard touchdown to put Penn up 28-0.

 Shortly after, Rebstock ran in his third touchdown of the night to extend Penn’s lead to 35.
 Penn's punting unit took the field for the first time on the sixth possession, but the Rebstock show quickly continued with yet another rushing touchdown on the seventh.
 He would finish the game with 122 rushing yards along with four touchdowns.